My father had seven sons. None of his sons, except me, reached 70, writes Fergus Finlay

 And I’ve been lucky enough to have made a difference, now and again.
 I haven’t always succeeded in closing the gap between what ought to be and what is — far from it — but I’ve always tried.
 And now and again I’ve left a mark on stuff.
 Concentrating on issues that matter helped.

-The privilege of this space in the Irish Examiner helped.
+The privilege of this space inhelped.
 Never quite losing the anger helped.

 There are two areas in which I feel even luckier still.
 First, I’m Irish.